 Please note: your home will be subject to the FAA’s two tier eligibility requirements, which include:

 In 1998, the Unified Port of San Diego, then operator of the San Diego International Airport (SAN), launched a pilot sound insulation program to determine the feasibility of sound insulating homes in the communities surrounding SAN.
 The results showed that such a program would be feasible.
 By 2001, the Program was fully operational, with insulation starting within the highest noise impacted areas.
 Since 2003, the Program has functioned under the Airport Authority, who acquired control of SAN the same year.
 Since then, the Program’s pace has increased and the Program’s geographical area has expanded to include the communities of Loma Portal/Ocean Beach, Bankers Hill/Middletown, and Golden Hill/South Park.
 Today, the Program is one of the largest remaining airport residential sound insulation programs in the country.
-In 2011, the Program reached a major milestone with the completion of its 2,000th dwelling unit.
+To date, the Program has completed 3,453 dwelling units.

 The goal of the Quieter Home Program is to reduce the interior noise level within treated homes by at least five decibels (dB); however, results may vary depending upon the existing construction of the home.
 In order to achieve this goal, the Program may retrofit exterior doors and windows, install a ventilation system, and may conduct other miscellaneous treatments; however, the actual treatments in your home may vary.
 In order to determine if the Program is reaching this goal, a sample of 10% of homes participating within each of the Program’s groups are acoustically tested before and after construction.